Energy & Climate

 Sustainable Energy for All provides a framework for addressing climate change through increased use of renewable energy and energy efficiency within a framework of sustainable development.
 It is exactly the right approach for the 21st century – enabling economic prosperity for all without wrecking the environment on which we all depend.

-supports the UN’s leadership on energy and climate change – through the office of the Secretary-General, the UN Framework Convention on Climate Change, the Intergovernmental Panel on Climate Change, and Sustainable Energy for All.
+The UN Foundation helps support the UN’s leadership on energy and climate change by working closely with the Executive Office of the Secretary-General, the UN Framework Convention on Climate Change, the Intergovernmental Panel on Climate Change, UN agencies, and Sustainable Energy for All.
+As a champion of the work of the United Nations, we are working to further progress on the Paris Agreement on climate change, including by engaging with countries, sub-national leaders, and the private sector.